Account lockout threshold

 None.
 Changes to this policy setting become effective without a computer restart when they are saved locally or distributed through Group Policy.

-Implementation of this policy setting is dependent on your operational environment.
-You should consider threat vectors, deployed operating systems, and deployed apps, for example:
+Implementation of this policy setting depends on your operational environment.
+Consider threat vectors, deployed operating systems, and deployed apps.
+For example:

-- The likelihood of an account theft or a DoS attack is based on the security design for your systems and environment.
-You should set the account lockout threshold in consideration of the known and perceived risk of those threats.
+The likelihood of an account theft or a DoS attack is based on the security design for your systems and environment.
+Set the account lockout threshold in consideration of the known and perceived risk of those threats.

 For more information about Windows security baseline recommendations for account lockout, see Configuring Account Lockout.

 This section describes how an attacker might exploit a feature or its configuration, how to implement the countermeasure, and the possible negative consequences of countermeasure implementation.